Quite Complete Real Closed fields: Introduction

 The construction shows that there is even a ``symmetric-closure'' in a natural sense, and that the cardinality may be taken to be at most $2^{|K|^+ +\aleph_1}$.

-I thank the referee for rewriting the paper.
+I thank the referee for rewriting the paper as appeared in the Israel Journal.

-In September 2005 (after the paper appeared), lecturing on it in the Rutgers logic seminar without details, Cherlin asked where $\kappa\geq d (K)$ was used in the argument.
-Checking the proof, it appears that this was used (in the published version) but we can improve the result: the completion take $\leq \omega_{2}+1$ steps instead of a bound depending on $K$.
+In September 2005 (after the paper appeared), lecturing on it in the Rutgers logic seminar without details, Cherlin asked where the bound $\kappa\geq d (K)$ for the number of steps needed in the construction was the true one.
+Checking the proof, it appears that this was used (in the published version) and eventually we show that this is the right bound.

-Note that by \cite{Sh:405}, consistently with ZFC is (i.e., after forcing extension) there an $\aleph_1$-saturated ultrapower of the field of the real (hence a real closed field) which is Scott complete.
-Also compared to the published version we expand \S5 dealing with relatives of the symmetric closure; note also that if $K$ is an order field which is symmetrically closed or just has no cut of cofinality $(\cf(K),\cf(K))$ \then\ $K$ is real closed.
+Note that by \cite{Sh:405}, consistently with ZFC (i.e., after forcing extension, in fact just adding enough Cohen reals) for some non-principal ultrafilter $D$ on $\bbN,\bbR^{\bbN}/D$, which is (an $\aleph_1$-saturated) ultrapower of the field of the reals (hence a real closed field), is Scott complete.
+Also compared to the published version we expand \S5 dealing with other related closures; note also that if $K$ is an order field which is symmetrically closed or just has no cut of cofinality $(\cf(K),\cf(K))$ \then\ $K$ is real closed.